Xzelsius/Ayaka/.github/CONTRIBUTING.md

 1. Check if the issue has already been reported — [Issues]

-2. Check if the issue has been fixed — Try to reproduce it using the latest `main` or `dev` branch
+2. Check if the issue has been fixed — Try to reproduce it using the latest `main` branch

 3. Isolate the problem